ericproffitt/TopicModelsVB.jl/README.md

 After training, we will evaluate model quality by measuring our model's success at imputing the correct user back into each of the document libraries.

-It's also worth noting that after removing a single reader from each document, 158 of the documents now have 0 readers.
+It's also worth noting that after removing a single reader from each document, 158 of the documents now have 0 readers:

 ```julia
 sum([isempty(doc.readers) for doc in corp]) # = 158